dduan/DrString/Documentation/Configuration.md

 ### exclude

-Similar to _include_ except it substracts paths from the list of included files.
+Similar to _include_ except it subtracts paths from the list of included files.

 |            |               |
 | ---------- | ------------- |